abdabughazaleh/alibaba-ride-task/README.md

 I tried hard to do what I could in two days and I actually worked on Friday (18 continuous hours) and Saturday (15 continuous hours) to finish this task, and the reason I worked in two days is that I was in Jordan before I received the task from you and for your information I took two days off (Wednesday and Thursday) before February 19 and February 20 of last month to finish the task but unfortunately the task was delayed, after that I traveled.

 Why am I telling you this, the reason is that I did not finish everything required...
-- I did not finish the followings:
+- I did not finish the following:
-	- vehicle images.
+- Vehicle images
-	- Enable drivers to upload or update verification documents (e.g., driver’s license, vehicle registration).
+- Enable drivers to upload or update verification documents (e.g., driver’s license, vehicle registration) .
+  (I bought cloud s3 storage, but I faced technical issues, that is the cause of delay at this point and previous one ).
 - Ensure data replication between the primary and replica.

 I hope you accept my apology and thank you.
-If you want me to contiune contact with me I will do my best to do it.
+If you want me to continue contact with me I will do my best to do it.